Been here? Rate It!

 If you have a short amount of time, you can visit the main part of the Shedd for $6-8.

 DISCOUNT DAYS-there are 52 days a year that offer free general admission to Illinois residents only, the main part is FREE, extra if you want to see the Wild Reef or Oceanarium.
+There's also a discount on certain days if you have a Bank of America credit/debit card.

 Best time to go-when it first opens or on a weekday, the crowds steadily become larger